 Lewandowski would later join Borussia Dortmund and then Bayern Munich.
 He has since come out and stated on record that Dortmund were his first choice, with Blackburn being a backup.
-But maybe if he had have met with Big Sam, perhaps he could have been persuaded to settle in Lancashire, and maybe, just maybe he could have set the Premier League alight the same way he has with the Bundesliga.
+But maybe if he had met with Big Sam, perhaps he could have been persuaded to settle in Lancashire, and maybe, just maybe he could have set the Premier League alight the same way he has with the Bundesliga.

 6. Rivaldo to Bolton Wanderers

-Brazilian midfielder Rivaldo is best remembered for time with Barcelona where he scored an array of stunning free kicks and overhead kicks.
+Brazilian midfielder Rivaldo is best remembered for his time with Barcelona where he scored an array of stunning free kicks and overhead kicks.
 He won the Ballon d’Or in 1999 and guided Brazil to a dominant World Cup victory in 2002.
 He is also remembered more infamously for getting a Turkish player sent off after feigning injury.
 He fell to the floor clutching his face after the player had gently kicked the ball into his knee.
 The incident has been replayed many times and caused great embarrassment to the beautiful game.

 By 2004 though, Rivaldo’s career was on the downturn.
 He had moved from Barcelona to AC Milan, but was struggling to get into the team.
 Bolton Wanderers, managed by that man again Sam Allardyce came calling.
 The Trotters were flying high in the Premier League at the time and harbored dreams of playing in Europe.
 Rivaldo was seen as a marquee signing, and believe it or not he was actually keen on a move to Lancashire.
 In an official statement he sad: “I want the challenge of trying to get Bolton into Europe for the first time in their history.
 It is an exciting time.”

-In the end though, the move wasn’t to be, and Rivaldo decided to join Greek champions Olympiakos.
+In the end, though, the move wasn’t to be, and Rivaldo decided to join Greek champions Olympiakos.
 He famously played and scored in a Champions League group match against Liverpool in 2005.
-It was a match where Steven Gerrard scored a last minute screamer from outside the box to keep the Reds in the competition.
+It was a match where Steven Gerrard scored a last-minute screamer from outside the box to keep the Reds in the competition.

 7. Andriy Shevchenko to West Ham

 Here’s another legendary striker from Eastern Europe.
 Andriy Shevchenko shot to prominence at Dynamo Kiev, where he formed a deadly partnership with Sergei Rebrov.
 But he is more fondly remembered for his time at AC Milan, where he netted 127 goals in just 208 goals.
-He is less fondly remembered in west London, where he scored just 9 goals in 48 games for Chelsea, after they had paid Milan a then British record of £30 million in 2006.
+He is less fondly remembered in west London, where he scored just nine goals in 48 games for Chelsea after they had paid Milan a then British record of £30 million in 2006.

 8. Zlatan Ibrahimovic to Arsenal

-Back in the year 2000, Arsenal boss Arsene Wenger, invited a modest and fairly shy Swedish teenager over to London from Malmo, where he was playing for the local team.
+Back in the year 2000, Arsenal boss Arsene Wenger invited a modest and fairly shy Swedish teenager over to London from Malmo, where he was playing for the local team.
 The teenager’s name was Zlatan Ibrahimovic.
 Wenger made the young Swede very welcome, handing him the number 9 shirt and introducing him to the squad, which, at the time contained the likes of Thierry Henry, Patrick Vieira and Robert Pires.

 9. Gareth Bale to Birmingham City